GRACE

 Commandment #10: Desire - Power Lust

-you shall not desire your neighbors wife or his male servant or his female
+house; you shall not desire your neighbors wife or his male servant or

-servant or his ox or his donkey or anything that belongs to your neighbor.”
+his female servant or his ox or his donkey or anything that belongs to

-term for desire which is used here to refer to desiring something that
+a general term for desire which is used here to refer to desiring something

-does not belong to you.
-The examples given include: "your neighbor's
+that does not belong to you.
+The examples given include: "your

-house, your neighbor's wife, male servant, female servant, ox, donkey,
+neighbor's house, your neighbor's wife, male servant, female servant, ox,

-or anything that belongs to your neighbor."
-Thus, the meaning of
+donkey, or anything that belongs to your neighbor."
+Thus, the meaning

 This commandment is a prohibition against Satan's original sin, which was